bu-ist/captainhook/README.md

 ## Captain Hook

-*Set a github IRC service hook for all repos in your org.*
+*Set a github IRC service hook for all repos in your config.ini.*

 Sick of manually adding IRC hooks for each new repo.
 Run this to set them all at once.

+Command line options to specify:
+* --username <Github username>
+* --config <config.ini file>
+* --force

 Prompts for the following info when you run it:
-* Github username
 * Github password
-* Github org name
-* IRCd hostname
-* IRC Channel::password

-Then prompts for each org.
-Check source.
+Then prompts for each repo.
+Check source and use -h flag to see options.